 Table ES-3 (cont.)
-PROJECT IMPACTS AND PROPOSED MITIGATION IMPACT MITIGATION MEASURES ANALYSIS OF SIGNIFICANCE AFTER MITIGATION PALEONTOLOGICAL RESOURCES Project grading could potentially impact paleontological resources.
-Mitigation Measure 5.8-1: The following shall be implemented: I. Prior to Permit Issuance A. Entitlements Plan Check Prior to issuance of any construction permits, including but not limited to, the first Grading Permit, Demolition Plans/Permits and Building Plans/Permits or a Notice to Proceed for Subdivisions, but prior to the first preconstruction meeting, whichever is applicable, the ADD Environmental designee shall verify that the requirements for Paleontological Monitoring have been noted on the appropriate construction documents.
-B. Letters of Qualification have been submitted to ADD The applicant shall submit a letter of verification to MMC identifying the PI for the project and the names of all persons involved in the paleontological monitoring program, as defined in the City of San Diego Paleontology Guidelines.
-MMC will provide a letter to the applicant confirming the qualifications of the PI and all persons involved in the paleontological monitoring of the project.
-Prior to Start of Construction Project grading could potentially impact paleontological resources.
+PROJECT IMPACTS AND PROPOSED MITIGATION Impact Mitigation Measures Analysis of Significance After Mitigation PALEONTOLOGICAL RESOURCES Project grading could potentially impact paleontological resources.
+Mitigation Measure 5.8-1: The following shall be implemented: I. Prior to Permit Issuance A. Entitlements Plan Check 1.
+Prior to issuance of any construction permits, including but not limited to, the first Grading Permit, Demolition Plans/Permits and Building Plans/Permits or a Notice to Proceed for Subdivisions, but prior to the first preconstruction meeting, whichever is applicable, the ADD Environmental designee shall verify that the requirements for Paleontological Monitoring have been noted on the appropriate construction documents.
+B. Letters of Qualification have been submitted to ADD 1.
+The applicant shall submit a letter of verification to MMC identifying the PI for the project and the names of all persons involved in the paleontological monitoring program, as defined in the City of San Diego Paleontology Guidelines.
+2. MMC will provide a letter to the applicant confirming the qualifications of the PI and all persons involved in the paleontological monitoring of the project.
+3. Prior to the start of work, the applicant shall obtain approval from MMC for any personnel changes associated with the monitoring program.
+II.
+Prior to Start of Construction A. Verification of Records Search 1.
+The PI shall provide verification to MMC that a site specific records search has been completed.
+Verification includes, but is not limited to a copy of a confirmation letter from San Diego Natural History Museum, other institution or, if the search was in-house, a letter of verification from the PI stating that the search was completed.
+2. The letter shall introduce any pertinent information concerning expectations and probabilities of discovery during trenching and/or grading activities.
+Project grading could potentially impact paleontological resources.